BIGJRA/BIGJRA.github.io/rejuv.md

 HQuest 30: I need to get Stronger!

 -   Meet Novae at the bottom of the village.
-It’s battle time…
+It's battle time…

 Wanderer Novae (Desert Field)